Sexual Harassment Reports and Investigations

 10. Over the next few weeks, Ms. Connor stopped by Mr. Smith’s office on multiple occasions to see if Mr. Smith would accompany her to a “swingers” party (Ex.
 7).

-11. On December 3, 2017, Ms. Connor told Mr. Smith that his performance rating would be adversely impacted if he did not consent to attending a “swingers” party (Ex.
+12. On November 16, 2023, Ms. Connor told Mr. Smith that his performance rating would be adversely impacted if he did not consent to attending a “swingers” party (Ex.
 7).
-In her interview, Ms. Connor disputed that her invitation was for a “swingers” party (Ex.
+In her interview, Ms. Connor disputed that her invitation was for a “swingers” party as known as a sexual event (Ex.
 9).
-However, during witness interviews, two employees, Mr. Adams and Mr. Daniels, stated that Ms. Connor verbally asked them, prior to sending the email, whether Mr. Smith might be interested in going to a “swinger” party with her (Ex.
+However, during witness interviews, two employees, Mr. Adams and Mr. Daniels, stated that Ms. Connor verbally asked them, prior to sending the email, whether Mr. Smith might be interested in “swinging” with her (Ex.
 8 and 10).

-13. Notwithstanding the performance rating, Mr. Smith was an outstanding performer in 2017 and should have received at least a rating of “excellent,” or 4 out of 5 (Ex.
-3 and 4).
-Though Ms. Connor rated him as a 2, when pressed on specific performance criteria used in prior performance evaluations, Ms. Connor could not articulate why she rated Mr. Smith a 2 (Ex.
+14. When pressed on specific performance criteria used in prior performance evaluations, Ms. Connor could not articulate why she rated Mr. Smith a 2 (Ex.
 9).
 She further indicated that his performance in those areas was properly scored in the past (Ex.
 9).
-Mr. Daniels and Mr. Adams provided similar statements about Mr. Smith’s previous performance and his reputation for being a top performing employee.
+Mr. Daniels and Mr. Adams provided statements asserting that Mr. Smith’s previous performance was excellent and that he had a reputation of being a top performing employee.
 (Ex.
-8 and 10).
+8 and 9).

-Importance of Sound Facts.
-The SHO’s listing of facts will later be relied upon by the agency Head or designee when issuing the Agency’s Notice of Findings and Conclusions in response to the sexual harassment complaint.
-The Agency will need to apply the SHO’s factual listing to the applicable standards found in Mayor’s Order 2017-313 to determine whether sexual harassment may or may not have occurred.
+Importance of Sound Facts. he SHO’s listing of facts will later be relied upon by the agency Head or designee when drafting the Agency Report in response to the sexual harassment complaint.
+The Agency will need to apply the SHO’s factual listing to the applicable standards found in Mayor’s Order 2023-131 to determine whether sexual harassment or other sexual misconduct may or may not have occurred.
 Therefore, it is important for the SHO to identify all the evidence relied upon to support the facts listed and to apply the preponderance of the evidence standard appropriately when determining what is factual.
-Information deemed factual by the SHO but which is not adequately supported by the evidence or which the preponderance of the evidence indicates otherwise may be questioned by the Agency and result in a continuation of the investigation in order to clarify the facts.
+Information deemed factual by the SHO, but which is not adequately supported by the evidence or which the preponderance of the evidence indicates otherwise may be questioned by the Agency and result in a continuation of the investigation in order to clarify the facts.

 Step 8.
 Document the Investigation

-Having fully investigated the matter, evaluated the evidence and listed the facts pertaining to the allegation(s), the SHO must reduce the totality of the investigation into a written investigation report.
-The SHO is expected to issue an investigation report to the agency Head, or his or her designee, within 60 days after a claim is reported to the agency.
+Having fully investigated the matter, evaluated the evidence, and confirmed the facts pertaining to the allegation(s), the SHO must reduce the totality of the investigation into a written investigation report that confirms what did or did not happen based on a preponderance of the evidence.
+However, the SHO does not make legal conclusions as to whether sexual harassment occurred, or whether the Mayor’s Order was violated.
+The SHO is expected to issue an investigation report to the agency head, or his or her designee, within 60 days after a claim is reported to the agency.
 It is recommended that each investigation report contain the elements listed below.
 A sample investigation report is attached for guidance.
+(See Attachment 8: Investigation Report Sample)

 • Executive Summary.
 The executive summary provides a concise summary of the entire report.
 It should state why an investigation was conducted, and list the high-level facts revealed by the evidence.